alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-13-being-inability-to-pronounce-arabic-letter.md

 ---
+hijri: Muharram 21, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Inability to properly pronounce the Arabic letter 'ض' [dad]"
-hijri: "Muharram 21, 1442 AH"
-category: [fatwas]
-source: "Fatwa of the Permanent Committee no. 511"
-summary: "If they fail after exerting effort to pronounce it properly, they are excused and they may pronounce it in the way they can. "
+mass_edited: true
 muftis:
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Mani'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatwa of the Permanent Committee no. 511
+summary: 'If they fail after exerting effort to pronounce it properly, they are excused and they may pronounce it in the way they can. '
+title: Inability to properly pronounce the Arabic letter 'ض' [dad]
 ---

 ### Question: